-Morning service (online) open to all.
-This is the recommended time to do the service but it can be done at any time.
+Our services are online and are open to all.
+We recommend doing the service at 10:30am on Sunday morning but it can be done at any time.

 We have regular weekly Zoom prayer meetings on Wednesdays at noon and on Saturdays at 8:30am, lasting for about 45 minutes.
 Please contact the office for links to either meeting.